Posts

 Image

 1959 Dir.
 William Castle Eccentric millionaire Fredrick Loren (Vincent Price) has invited five carefully selected strangers to the house on Haunted Hill for a ‘haunted house’ party, much to the chagrin of his wife Annabelle (Carol Ohmart).
-Loren promises to pay whoever stays in the house for the whole night $10,000 dollars.
+Loren promises to pay $10,000 to whoever stays in the creepy house for the whole night.
 With no electricity, no phones and no way of contacting the outside world, the guests are locked in the house at midnight.
-As the night progresses, it becomes very obvious that this will be a night to remember!
+As the night progresses, it becomes very obvious that it will be a memorable one!
 Ghosts, ghouls and murder – oh my!
 Darkness.
 A woman’s scream.
 Creepy moaning.
 Rattling chains and creaking doors.
 A disembodied head ponders the restless ‘ghosts’ on the prowl.
-Nope, its not just another Saturday night in your local pub – it’s the opening minutes of William Castle’s lovably daft House on Haunted Hill ; a clunky, but thoroughly enjoyable ghost-train romp through every creaky old cliché in the book – stopping off only to thud into a few
+Just another Saturday evening then – but it’s also the opening minutes of William Castle’s lovably daft House on Haunted Hill.
+A clunky, but thoroughly enjoyable ghost-train romp through every creaky old cliché in the book and straight into your heart.
+Constructed as the cinematic e